 The further north you travel, the more chance you’ll have of experiencing a white Christmas.
 If that’s what you’re looking for, the Stockholm Christmas market in Gamla Stan (Stockholm’s historic centre) is an ideal destination for a winter wonderland holiday.
 Swedish holiday traditions and seasonal delicacies are a great reason to visit Stockholm in December.

-Although the market in Gamla Stan is the most traditional in Stockholm, there are many other Christmas markets around the city and in the surrounding areas.
-With a weekend in Stockholm you could easily visit five different Christmas markets and still have time for sightseeing in Stockholm, visiting museums, eating Sweden specialties on a food tour and exploring the archipelago.
+Although the market in Gamla Stan is the oldest and most traditional in Stockholm (and Sweden), there are many other Christmas markets around the city and in the surrounding areas.
+With a weekend in Stockholm, you could easily visit five different Christmas markets and still have time for sightseeing in Stockholm, visiting museums, eating Sweden specialties on a food tour and exploring the archipelago.

-Stockholm Christmas Market dates: 23rd November to 23rd December 2019.
+Stockholm Christmas Market dates: 20th November to 23rd December 2021 (confirmed).

 Location: Stortorget, Gamla Stan is the location of the main market in Stockholm but there are many others.